aidanwhiteley/books/README.md

 Check the console log when running in production - you should see **NO** warning messages!

 ### How to configure application logon security
-A lot of the functionality is protected behind oauth2 authentication (via Google and Facebook).
+A lot of the functionality is normally protected behind oauth2 authentication (via Google and Facebook).
 To use this, you must set up credentials (oauth2 client ids) on Google and/or Facebook.
 You must then make the client-id and client-secret available to the running code.
 There are "placeholders" for these in /src/main/resources/application.yml i.e. replace the existing